Nancy Crow quilt art classes

 2-3 yards each of:

-• BRIGHT COLORS - bright red, red-orange, orange, acid yellow, lime, turquoise, blue, apple green, pink, lavender, etc. (BRIGHTS are very saturated glowing colors … they are the brightest color and are never darker than medium value)
+• BRIGHT COLORS - bright red, orange, acid yellow, lime, turquoise, blue, apple green, pink, lavender, etc. (very saturated bright colors … the brightest color that are never darker than medium value)

-• TANS (wide range in light, medium light, medium, medium dark, dark) and FLATS
+• GRAYS (wide range in light, medium light, medium, medium dark, dark)

 • We will use everything listed above so do not decide to leave anything out.